-Hospice NZ acting chief executive Wayne Naylor says the Harcourts Foundation grants are generous and welcome.
+Hospice NZ acting chief executive Wayne Naylor say:

 Hospices around New Zealand have benefited from more than $30,000 in specialised equipment, thanks to the 2021 grants provided by the Harcourts Foundation and its supporting business owners.

-The $30,729 in grants – covering costs for items ranging from oxygen concentrators and mattresses to syringe drivers and cushions for wheelchairs – has been distributed to 12 hospices nationwide.
+The $49,408 in grants, have been distributed to 11 hospices nationwide, covering costs for items ranging from beds and mattresses to syringe drivers and shower commodes.

 In addition to the Hospice NZ Grants Programme, many Harcourts franchisees around the country work alongside their local hospices, both financially and through volunteer work.

 Harcourts Foundation ambassador, Emma Revell says Harcourts teams from around the country are humbled to be supporting New Zealand hospices.
 “Our Harcourts values are: People First, Doing the Right Thing, Being Courageous; and Fun and Laughter.
 We believe these align perfectly with Hospice NZ’s philosophy of helping people to live every moment in whatever way is important to them.”